kohana/minion/README.md

   collection of controllers while trying to restrict access to them.
 If you create a module that requires command line interaction then you just ship a minion task with it and users will be able to start using it with minimal setup &amp; configuration

+### Eeew why aren't you using ORM xyz?

+In order to prevent conflicts across installations Minion aims to have as few dependencies as possible.

+### This is awesome!
+How can I contribute?

+Thanks for wanting to help out, just fork, commit, push, and send a pull request :)

+### UR DOIN IT WRONG

+Sorry you feel that way, it'd be useful if you could create an issue outlining what you think should be changed.

+Please don't PM me with support / feature requests.